business-factory/facehunter/README.md

 <h3>Running the app</h3>
 Use `/facehunt` slash command in any public channel.
 Facehunter will register this and will send a PM to you.
 Nothing else needed.

+<h3>How does it work?</h3>
+When a user requests another guess (either via `Guess another` button or via `/facehunt` command), the app calls `users.list` <a href="https://api.slack.com/methods/users.list">Slack method</a>.
+It parses the output (nothing is stored) and picks 1 user with photo and four other random names and builds the guessing buttons from them.
+Then it calls <a href="https://api.slack.com/methods/chat.postMessage">`chat.postMessage`</a> to display the guessing block to the user.

 <h3>Limitations</h3>
 While the app works pretty well, if I do say so myself, there are a few limitations posed by Slack.